-The Company may require capital and operating expenditures in connection with the operation and development of its property and for working capital purposes.
-There can be no assurance that the Company will be successful in obtaining required financing as and when needed.
-Volatile markets may make it difficult or impossible for the Company to obtain debt financing or equity financing on favourable terms, if at all.
-Failure to obtain additional financing on a timely basis may cause the Company to postpone or slow down its development plans, forfeit rights in its property or reduce or terminate some or all of its activities.
+Volatile markets may make it difficult or impossible for the Corporation to obtain debt financing or equity financing on acceptable terms, if at all.
+Failure to obtain additional financing on a timely basis may cause the Corporation to postpone or slow down its development plans, delay or forfeit rights to certain acquisitions, forfeit rights in some or all of its properties or reduce or terminate some or all of its activities.